inasafe/inasafe-doc/docs/source/developer-docs/impact_function_tutorial.rst

 * category of 'exposure', with a layer subcategory of 'earthquake' and it must be a layerType of 'Raster'

+title: tag specifies the title of the impact function as displayed in the InaSAFE user interface.

+parameters: dictionary of parameters that can be configured from the user interface.
+In this case two parameters a and b with their default values.

-The `require` expression can be any artibary python expression that can be evaluated.
+The `require` expression can be any arbitrary python expression that can be evaluated.

 .. note::